Lolium arundinaceum: Taxonomy

 Tall fescue was first described (as Festuca arundinacea) by the German naturalist Johann Christian Daniel von Schreber in 1771.
 Its inclusion within the genus Festuca was due to the similarity of the flowers and inflorescences.
 However, there has been much debate since 1898 about its relationship to the genus Lolium, largely because of hybridization with Lolium perenne (species in separate genera are far less likely to form hybrids than those within the same genus).
-Recent DNA studies have shown that it should indeed be considered a ryegrass (Lolium) rather than a fescue (Festuca) because these species are more closely related to each other, despite the fact that ryegrasses have inflorescences of spikes rather than racemes.
+Recent DNA studies have shown that it should indeed be considered a ryegrass (Lolium) rather than a fescue (Festuca) because these species are more closely related to each other, despite the fact that ryegrasses have inflorescences of spikes rather than panicles.

 Its chromosome number is 2n = 42.

 Distribution and status

+Tall fescue is native to Europe, West Asia and North Africa.
+It was introduced to North and South America, Australia and Southeast Asia.
+It is widespread in the United States.
+Occurs in fields, meadows, waste areas and pastures.
 The cultivated species has become a common sight in California grasslands and habitats, such as the California coastal prairie plant community, since its introduction this species has been a topic of debate.